 From the perspective of basic science, I am interested in the influence that members of these two taxa have on other species and the process of decomposition.
 From an applied perspective, I am interested in how people influence this system through acid rain, which is caused by air pollution, introduction of new species, removal of logs, and other interventions.
 During my time at Colgate, this research program has been funded by two grants from the National Science Foundation.
 More recently, my work with earthworms has been funded by the Picker Interdisciplinary Science Institute.

 I am currently working to better understand the factors that limit the distributions of various earthworm species in the American Northeast.
 The earthworm fauna of New York State consists of about 30 species — some of which are native to North America and others that were introduced from Europe and Asia.
 Many of these introduced earthworms are expanding their ranges (and thus are a potential concern faced by managers of natural areas).
 Little is known at all about the native earthworms, such as Eisenoides lonnbergi, found in the Northeast.
 I also lead a collaborative project, which uses the NSF-funded Ecological Research as Education Network (EREN), aimed at understanding earthworm distributions across North America.

-Forest-floor ecology, invasive species, conservation biology, biostatistics, community ecology of earthworms and shrews, vertebrate zoology
+Forest-floor ecology, invasive species, conservation biology, biostatistics, ecology of earthworms and shrews